aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 ## Testing

-### Set up your Events API to listen to events
+### Set up your Event API to listen to events
-- Go to your pre-existing Events API in the console.
+- Navigate to the AppSync Console and find the Event API created by the stack.
+You can find the name in the outputs with the key `EventApiName`.
+Click on it.
 - Click the Pub/Sub Editor editor tab.
 - Scroll down to the Subscribe section and click on "connect".
 - For channel, leave the `default` parameter as it is.
 Replace `/*` with `/serverless-patterns`.